Play (Swedish group): 2009–2011: Reunion, Under My Skin and second split

 The lead single of their first studio album in six years was titled "Famous".
 It was the original theme tune for Made in Sweden the previous year, sung by Andreas Carlsson.
 There was some debate on whether to release "Famous" or "Girls" as the comeback single, but in the end "Famous" was chosen as the single.
 "Famous" debuted at number five, and in its next week peaked at number one.
 It became Play's only number one single of all time.
 It was later remade by Big Time Rush for their TV show on Nickelodeon.
-The group's new album, Under My Skin, was released on April 21, 2010.
+The group's new album, Under My Skin, was released on 21 April 2010.
 It debuted and peaked at number seven on the Swedish Albums Chart, making it their first album to chart in Sweden.
 In October, Play recorded a song called "Destiny" for the Disney Channel Original Movie Avalon High.
-However, just before the girls were about to enter the studio to record the song, Faye called Laila Bagge and told her that she had once again decided to leave the group.
-Faye's vocals are therefore not present in the song.
-It was also announced that Faye would not be joining Anais and Sanne for the promotion of the song.
-The song premiered on October 26 on Radio Disney.
-Faye had not been mentioned in the group's blog, nor seen with the others since late September, and some were doubting her place in the band.
-Multiple sources stated that Faye was writing and recording a solo album, and more pictures cropped of Faye on her own.
-Due to the search of a new member, Faye's decision to leave the group was not revealed to the fans until February 2011, when Play announced that Emelie Norenberg, Sanne's best friend, who knew many of the other former members, would become the newest member of Play.
-This left Anais as the only original member of the group, and the only member to be in every incarnation of the group.
+However, just before the group were about to enter the studio to record the song, Hamlin called Bagge and told her that she had once again decided to leave the group.
+Hamlin's vocals are therefore not present in the song.
+It was also announced that Hamlin would not be joining Lameche and Karlsson for the promotion of the song.
+The song premiered on 26 October on Radio Disney.
+Hamlin had not been mentioned in the group's blog, nor seen with the others since late September, and some were doubting her place in the band.
+Multiple sources stated that Hamlin was writing and recording a solo album, and more pictures cropped of Hamlin on her own.
+Due to the search of a new member, Hamlin's decision to leave the group was not revealed to the public until February 2011, when Play announced that Emelie Norenberg, Karlsson's best friend, who knew many of the other former members, would become the newest member of Play.
+This left Lameche as the only original member of the group, and the only member to be in every incarnation of the group.

-Anaïs, Sanne and Emelie were planning a return to the United States and release an EP.
+Lameche, Karlsson and Norenberg were planning a return to the United States and release an EP.
 However, on 23 May 2011, it was announced after a lack of news, that the plans that were made for the group would not happen and that the group had broken up for a second and final time.
 The band split up in early 2011.
 Moreover, it was later revealed through an official statement that the members were no longer on speaking terms for a variety of reasons.
-The reason was apparently due to the girls not meeting after their trip to L.A. and some things were said about the commitment of some of the girls.
+The reason was apparently due to the group not meeting after their trip to L.A. and some things were said about the commitment of some of the members.
 They have each since gone their separate ways both professionally and personally.